sthagen/pm4py-pm4py-core/docs/source/getting_started.rst

 Note that, in this example, the value of the arguments, i.e., *sep*, *case_id*, *activity_key* and *timestamp_key* are depending on the input data.
 To obtain the activities that occur first and, respectively, last in any trace in the event log, we call the pm4py.get_start_activities(event_log) and the pm4py.get_end_activities(event_log) functions.
 The functions return a dictionary, containing the activities as a key, and, the number of observations (i.e., number of traces in which they occur first, respectively, last) in the event log.

 PM4Py exploits a built-in pandas function to detect the format of the timestamps in the input data automatically.
 However, pandas looks at the timestamp values in each row in isolation.
 In some cases, this can lead to problems.
 For example, if the provided value is 2020-01-18, i.e., first the year, then the month, and then the day of the date, in some cases, a value of 2020-02-01 may be interpreted wrongly as January 2nd, i.e., rather than February 1st.
 To alleviate this problem, an additional parameter can be provided to the **format_dataframe()** method, i.e., the timest_format parameter.
-`The default Python timestamp format codes can be used to provide the timestamp format <https://pm4py.fit.fraunhofer.de/%E2%80%9Dhttps://docs.python.org/3/library/datetime.html#strftime-strptime-behavior%E2%80%9D>`_.
 In this example, the timestamp format is %Y-%m-%d %H:%M:%S%z.
 In general, we advise to specify the timestamp format!

 Loading XES Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~